 "Not at all," the more the merrier.
 Their group was already large, so might as well.

 "It'll be nice to see Ringo again.
-I want him to give me some tips on my wardrobe."
-The president replied, smiling happily.
+I want him to give me some tips on my wardrobe," The president smiled happily.

 Oh god, no. Dante wanted to run the hell away as fast as his feet would take him.
 Producing an expression of irritation, he stuck out his bottom lip and crossed his arms.
 "Greeeaaaaatttttt…"